 As with dogs – people in social media have long memories.
 Stay in a positive light with as many people as possible; you never know when you might need the pack.

-If you are the biggest dog in the forest and have long thick fur that prevents you from getting injured easily, you can be generous and ignore the attack from the little ones.
+If you are the biggest dog in the forest and have long thick fur that prevents you from getting injured easily, you can be generous and ignore the attacks from the little ones.
 Most of the time they just don’t know better or do it out of fear.

 There is not much strength to be shown in biting weak opponents.
 And that type of behavior is certainly beneath Newfoundland Dogs.
 If you want to show your strength and skill, go for a worthy opponent (maybe, a troll 😉 ) and help the weak find their way.